Same-sex parenting: Statistics

-Data from a survey called the American Community Survey carried out from 2014 to 2016 estimated that the number of same-sex couples raising children in the United States was 114,000.
-Out of all of the same-sex couples in the US, the survey approximated that 24% of female same-sex couples were raising children in comparison to 8% of male same-sex couples.
-Additionally about 21% of same-sex partners had an adopted child.
+Data from the American Community Survey carried out from 2014 to 2016 estimated that 114,000 same-sex couples were raising children in the United States.
+The survey approximated that 24% of US female same-sex couples were raising children in comparison to 8% of US male same-sex couples.
+About 21% of same-sex partners had an adopted child.

+According to U.S. census data, 54% of children adopted by gay male couples were boys.
+Among female couples, 56% were girls.